PRIS-CV/Mutual-Channel-Loss/README.md

 - Description : PyTorch CUB-200-2011 Training with VGG16 (TRAINED FROM SCRATCH).

 - Train: `python MC_ResNet50.py`, the alpha is the hyper-parameters of the  `MC-Loss`
-- Description : PyTorch CUB-200-2011 Training with ResNet50 (USING THE PRE-TRAINED MODEL).
+- Description : 1) PyTorch CUB-200-2011 Training with ResNet50 (USING THE PRE-TRAINED MODEL).
+2） MC_ResNet50.out is the output information.

 ## Citation
 If you find this paper useful in your research, please consider citing: